 What about the industry response?

 Industry response in the form of capacity reductions lagged the change in checkpoint counts by about three weeks.
 Although we observed a modest increase in passengers around April 16, industry capacity did not bottom out until May 5.
-However, given existing demand, we should expect to see similar capacity reductions stay in place until demand begins to improve.
+As demand has improved, carriers have begun to add back capacity in June with more to follow July.
+Forecasted load factor has continued to grow and keep pace with the capacity increases.

 Although TSA checkpoint counts do not include all enplanements – connecting passengers only pass through the checkpoint once in the vast majority of cases – we are able to estimate the industry load factor by factoring in historical connection rates.